harshchaubey/PlacePort/README.md

 ## 📌 Overview

 The **College Placement Portal** is a comprehensive platform designed to digitize and streamline the campus recruitment workflow.
-It connects three roles — **Students**, **Companies**, and **Admins** — with a secure, role-based system where each user sees only what they need.
+It connects three roles — **Students** and **Companies** — with a secure, role-based system where each user sees only what they need.

 ---